-Being part of a huge Gator Family (16 of us went to UF including my 89-year-old uncle when it was an all-boys school); I have been to my share of Homecoming both as a student and a parent to a student.
-The years I chose to not attend was because my daughters had positions working on the Gator Growl staff (see our blog on getting involved so I wouldn’t have seen them.
+Being part of a huge Gator Family (16 of us went to UF including my 90-year-old uncle when it was an all-boys school); I have been to my share of Homecoming both as a student and a parent to a student.
+The years I chose to not attend were because my daughters had positions working on the Gator Growl staff (see our blog on getting involved so I wouldn’t have seen them).
 Many of the sororities and fraternities are paired together for a week of events so my daughters wanted to spend their time at these events.
-As an alumnus, even if I only saw them during the parade, a few meals and before the game, I was good with that.
+As an alumnus, even if I only saw them during the parade, a few meals, and before the game, I was good with that.
 I would recommend experiencing Homecoming at least once during your student’s time at UF.

 Homecoming Parade – Who doesn’t love a hometown parade?
-Think the football team, high school bands, cheerleaders, clowns, the Mayor, UF’s President, the Homecoming Court, hundreds of floats, twirlers and of course, the Pride of the Sunshine, The Gator Marching Band.
+Think the football team, high school bands, cheerleaders, clowns, the Mayor, UF’s President, the Homecoming Court, hundreds of floats, twirlers, and of course, the Pride of the Sunshine, The Gator Marching Band.
 The route follows University Drive to Main Street where over 100,000 people watch from locations lining both sides of the street.

 Gator Growl – Tracing its beginnings to 1924, this pep rally is considered to be the largest student-run pep rally in the nation.
 As a student and up until my older daughter graduated in 2014, it was held at Florida Field.
 It is where I saw Bob Hope, George Burns, and Robin Williams to name a few.
-I was in my early teen years and some of the material may have been a bit raunchy by my parent’s standards.
-And that has been the constant struggle of Gator Growl, how to appeal to the large alumni supporters and the parents that come up as well as appealing to the students, who want more current performers.